Methodology used by Oxford Economics [i] in calculating BP’s impact on the UK economy

 Estimating regional impacts using Flegg and Webber’s methodology

-[i] Oxford Economics was founded in 1981 as a commercial venture with the University of Oxford’s business college to provide economic forecasting and modelling to businesses and financial institutions.
-It has become one of the world’s foremost independent global advisory firms, providing research, forecasts and analytical tools on 200 countries, 100 industrial sectors and more than 3,000 cities and regions globally.
-Oxford Economics is a key adviser to corporate, financial and government decision makers and thought leaders.
-Its worldwide client base now comprises more than 1,000 international organizations, including leading multinational businesses and financial institutions; key government bodies and trade associations; and top universities, consultancies and think tanks.
+[i] Oxford Economics was founded in 1981 as a commercial venture with Oxford University’s business college to provide economic forecasting and modelling to UK companies and financial institutions expanding abroad.
+Since then, we have become one of the world’s foremost independent global advisory firms, providing reports, forecasts and analytical tools on more than 200 countries, over 100 industrial sectors and 4,000 cities and locations.
+Our best-of-class global economic and industry models and analytical tools give us an unparalleled ability to forecast external market trends and assess their economic, social and business impact.

 [ii] GDP is the most commonly used aggregate measure of total economic activity in the UK (and elsewhere).
 It is used to assess the economy’s growth rate and whether the economy has entered or exited a recession.
 It is the sum of gross value added across all firms and sectors in the UK, plus the net of taxes and subsidies.

-[iii] ONS (2014), 2010 Input-Output Analytical Tables, 2014 edition, 31 October.
-Input-output tables are designed to give a snapshot of an economy at a particular time, showing the major spending flows from ‘final demand’ (i.e. consumer spending, government spending and exports to the rest of the world); intermediate spending patterns (i.e. what each sector buys from every other sector – the supply chain); how much of that spending stays within the economy; and the distribution of income between employment income and other income (mainly profits).
+[iii] ONS, (2018), United Kingdom Input-Output Analytical Tables, 2014.
+Input-output tables are designed to give a snapshot of an economy at a particular time, showing the major spending flows from ‘final demand’ (i.e. consumer spending, government spending and exports to the rest of the world); intermediate spending patterns (i.e., what each sector buys from every other sector – the supply chain); how much of that spending stays within the economy; and the distribution of income between employment income and other income (mainly profits).
 In essence, an input-output model is a table that shows who buys what from whom in the economy.
-The latest available domestic-use input-output table for the UK, published by the ONS, was for the calendar year 2010.
+The latest available domestic-use input-output table for the UK, published by the ONS, was for the calendar year 2014.

 [iv] Leontief (1986), Input and output economics, second edition Oxford University Press.